rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/index.md

 ## :octicons-tools-24: 4.
 Preparing the Environment

-To quickly initialize the Zabbix environment in the **br-lab** network, we will use Docker Compose with an automated script.
+To quickly initialize the Zabbix environment on the **br-lab** network, we will use Docker Compose with an automated script.

 ## :fontawesome-brands-docker: 5.
 Downloading Docker Compose

-To download Docker Compose, execute the following command:
+To download Docker Compose, run the following command:

 === "Linux/ Mac"